nx-lr/protea/readme.md

 Protea is a versatile, cross-platform and multi-paradigm programming language that seeks to enhance JavaScript with a better sense of belonging in the community, while preserving much of its original vision; all with a cleaner syntax, powerful tools and libraries, faster performance and compilation, and a more intuitive approach to development.

-Protea's main motive is just like Rust: empowering everyone to build reliable and efficient software, with the power of JavaScript and WebAssembly at their side.
+Protea's main motive is just like Rust: empowering everyone to build reliable and efficient software, with the power of JavaScript and WebAssembly at its side.
 It has a fast compiler toolchain that is blazingly fast and outputs performance-optimized code, and boasts a unique combination of language-integrated features inspired by the best of the web.

 ```dart
 module Button =